adrianbrustur/gettingcleaningdata/CodeBook.md

 The list of fields created in the tidy data set is:
-- "activityName" - this is a character vector whose values can be one of the six values:
+- "activityName" - this is a character vector whose values can be one of the six values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-1. WALKING
-2. WALKING_UPSTAIRS
-3. WALKING_DOWNSTAIRS
-4. SITTING
-5. STANDING
-6. LAYING
 - "subjectNo" - this is an integer value representing the patient number and can be between 1 to 30
 - "tBodyAccmeanX"